makerdao/community/governance/votes/Executive vote - April 21, 2023.md

 ### Coinbase Custody Legal Agreement Ratification

 As per this successful [governance poll](https://vote.makerdao.com/polling/QmdRELY7), RWA014 (Coinbase Custody) will be onboarded to the Maker Protocol.
-Ratification of the legal agreements and Draft Instruction Sets through a Maker Executive Vote is a prerequisite to the creation of relevant accounts with Coinbase Custody by James Asset Trust.
+Ratification of the legal agreements and Draft Instruction Sets through a Maker Executive Vote is a prerequisite to the creation of relevant accounts with Coinbase Custody by James Asset Trust 3.

 If this executive proposal passes, the Draft Instruction Sets will be considered "approved", which will permit the creation of relevant accounts, and the technical work to complete the onboarding will proceed once this has taken place.